Recursive Tree Grammar Autoencoders: Proofs

-Regarding time and space complexity, notice that each rule adds exactly one DFS list entry to a tree and that each recursion of Algorithm~\ref{alg:encoding} adds exactly one rule.
-Accordingly, Algorithm~\ref{alg:encoding} requires exactly $|\tre x|$ iterations.
-Since the returned rule sequence has length $|\tre x|$ and all other variables have constant size, the space complexity is the same. \end{proof} \end{thm}
+Regarding time and space complexity, notice that each rule adds exactly one node tot he tree and that each recursion of Algorithm~\ref{alg:encoding} adds exactly one rule.
+Accordingly, Algorithm~\ref{alg:encoding} requires exactly $\vert \tre x\vert $ iterations.
+Since the returned rule sequence has length $\vert \tre x\vert $ and all other variables have constant size, the space complexity is the same. \end{proof} \end{thm}